 Improving accessibility:

-• If scripts move away from a :focus-visible spot, the newly focused element should match :focus-visible.
+interaction doesn’t affect :focus.:focus-visible spot, the newly focused element should match

-• If scripts move away from a NON :focus-visible spot, the newly focused element should NOT match :focus-visible either.
+:focus-visible spot, the newly focused element should NOT

-• :focus-visible is applied to :focus as well.
+match :focus-visible either.:focus-visible is applied to :focus as well. :focus-visible:target

 :target